sedostheatre/sedos.co.uk/input/shows/2024-rosencrantz-guildenstern-are-dead.md

 The National Theatre production in April 1967 made Tom Stoppard’s reputation virtually overnight.
 Its wit, stagecraft and verbal verve remain as exhilarating as they were then and the play has become a contemporary classic.

->“A stimulating, funny, imaginative comedy.”
+>A stimulating, funny, imaginative comedy.
 ><footer><cite>The New York Daily News</cite></footer>

->“Very funny, very brilliant, very chilling; it has the dust of thought about it and the particles glitter excitingly in the theatrical air.”
+>Very funny, very brilliant, very chilling; it has the dust of thought about it and the particles glitter excitingly in the theatrical air.
 ><footer><cite>The New York Times</cite></footer>

 *Rosencrantz & Guildenstern Are Dead* is presented by arrangement with Concord Theatricals Ltd. on behalf of Tams-Witmark LLC.